wenewzhang/mixin_network-nodejs-bot2/README.md

   "license": "MIT"
 }
 ```
-This tutorial need a library a library [wangshijun/mixin-node-client](https://github.com/wangshijun/mixin-node-client).
+This tutorial need a library [wangshijun/mixin-node-client](https://github.com/wangshijun/mixin-node-client).
 So we need to download the library.

 In this folder, execute **yarn add mixin-node-client** to add the package
 ```bash